JhonnyDevB/bdcashAPI-php/README.md

-blazecoin-php
+bdcashAPI-php
 =============

-A basic PHP library for interacting with blazecoind - http://api.blazeco.in
+A basic PHP library for interacting with bigdatacashd - http://api.bigdatacash.online

 I plan to expand upon the end points of the API.
 Right now accounts and movement of coins is working.

 *Notes:* You can follow along (and suggest... please do) which API endpoints I work on next.
-Head to the [issues area](https://github.com/wpstudio/blazecoin-php/issues) to contribute or to see what upcoming endpoints will be added to this api.
+Head to the [issues area](https://github.com/bdcashdev/bdcashAPI-php/issues) to contribute or to see what upcoming endpoints will be added to this api.

 ## Requirements

-Requires **blazecoind** to already be installed and running on your local server or reachable by your server.
+Requires **bigdatacashd** to already be installed and running on your local server or reachable by your server.

-Get blazecoin source from: https://github.com/wpstudio/blazecoin
+Get Bigdatacash source from: https://github.com/bdcashdev/BigdataCash

 ## Usage: